 Birds and other creatures do much of the work, but a little human help is also beneficial.
 Once the flowers are completely dry and brittle—typically after the Fourth of July—use a weed wacker or lawn mower (with the mulch feature on) to cut the patch to a height of 4 to 6 inches.
 This assists seed dispersal while also reducing competition from unwanted weeds and grasses.

 From there, the cycle begins all over again with minimal effort.
 “The area will provide you with free seeds in perpetuity,” Cates says.
 “All you have to do is get the process started.”

 Wildflowers are abundant everywhere in Texas, from the Piney Woods to the Hill Country to the Panhandle.
 Given how big Texas is, though, it isn’t surprising that some species do better than others in different corners of the state.

-“There are definitely good varieties for each region,” says Jennifer Wilson, owner of Wild August Nursery and Flower Farm in Harlingen, adding that a little research ahead of time can lead to better results.
-For example, Wilson says that winecups and larkspur thrive in tropical South Texas, while bluebonnets prefer a colder winter and would require more thorough care and reseeding to ensure the right conditions for springtime blooms.
+“There are definitely good varieties for each region,” says Jennifer Wilson, owner of Wild August Nursery and Flower Farm in Harlingen.
+For example, Wilson says winecups and larkspur thrive in South Texas, while bluebonnets prefer a colder winter and would require more thorough care and reseeding.

 The best time to plant can also differ by region.
 In South Texas, planting is typically done a month or two later than in the rest of the state—and the flowers begin to bloom a month or more earlier.
-The USDA produces useful maps at planthardiness.ars.usda.gov that illustrate when to plant wildflowers across the state.
+For guidance on when to plant wildflowers across the state, go to

 Ask the experts